-$M = \{ c \in C | \lim{n \to \infty} Z_n \neq \infty \}$
+$$M = \{ c \in C | \lim{n \to \infty} Z_n \neq \infty \}$$

 M is the set of all complex numbers in the Mandelbrot Set.

-C is the set of all complex numbers in the complex plane, $Z_0 = c$ ,
+${\cal C}$ is the set of all complex numbers in the complex plane,

+$$Z_0 = c,$$

-$Z_0 = c,$ $Z{n+1} = Z_n^2 + c$
+$$Z{n+1} = Z_n^2 + c$$

-From this description it appears we have to iterate n over all values from 0 to $\infty$ , which would take quite a bit of computation.
+From this description it appears we have to iterate n over all values from 0 to ∞ , which would take quite a bit of computation.
 Luckily, we can make two simplifying assumptions.

-- 1. If the magnitude of any $Z_n$ is greater than 2.0, then it can be proved that Z will eventually reach infinity, so if we ever get a $Z_n$ for which the magnitude is greater then 2.0 we can stop iterating and claim that the point c is not in the Mandelbrot Set. - 2.
-If we have iterated 2,000 times and still not found a $Z_n$ with a magnitude greater than 2.0, we can again stop iterating, but this time claim the c is in the Mandelbrot Set.
+- 1. If the magnitude of any Z_n is greater than 2.0, then it can be proved that Z will eventually reach infinity, so if we ever get a Z_n for which the magnitude is greater then 2.0 we can stop iterating and claim that the point c is not in the Mandelbrot Set. - 2.
+If we have iterated 2,000 times and still not found a Z_n with a magnitude greater than 2.0, we can again stop iterating, but this time claim the c is in the Mandelbrot Set.

 Displaying the Mandelbrot Set Start by creating a display window of 512 by 512 pixels.
 Then compute and display the Mandelbrot Set.
-Unfortunately, it appears in the above discussion of the math to compute the Mandelbrot Set, that we have to iterate all possible values of $c \in C$ .
+Unfortunately, it appears in the above discussion of the math to compute the Mandelbrot Set, that we have to iterate all possible values of $c \in C$.
 Again we are lucky that we can limit the possible range of the c value as follows:

 This still seems to be an infinite number of possible c values.
-To again avoid infinite processing, simply select 512 discrete c values in both the real and imaginary ranges above, resulting in 512 \ 512 total unique c values.
+To again avoid infinite processing, simply select 512 discrete c values in both the real and imaginary ranges above, resulting in 512 512 total unique c values.
 For each c, simply iterate the Z values as shown above.
 If the c is in the Mandelbrot Set, display a black pixel at the appropriate point in the display window, otherwise display a colored pixel.
 The correct color for each of the iteration counts is given in the skeleton code provided.
 Your result should be identical to that below.

 Selecting the pixel colors As discussed above, we iterate each point Z using the equations shown above.
-If the magnitude of $Z_n$ is greater than 2.0 at any point during the iteration, can immediately claim the point is NOT in the Mandelbrot Set.
+If the magnitude of Z_n is greater than 2.0 at any point during the iteration, can immediately claim the point is NOT in the Mandelbrot Set.
 The color to use for that point is a function of the iteration count where the $Z_n > 2.0$ was detected.
 The skeleton code has a pre-defined array called pixelColors, indexed by the iteration count.

-If you iterate 2000 times and still have not found a $Z_n > 2.0$ , then paint the pixel black.
+If you iterate 2000 times and still have not found a $Z_n > 2.0$, then paint the pixel black.

-The QDisplay Graphics API We will again use the QDisplay graphics API that we used in the prior PathLoss assignment, with some minor differences.
-In the PathLoss assignments, we were not interested in either mouse clicks or keyboard entries, but we need both of those for this assignment.
-Using the QDisplay mouse functions (described below) enable the "selection" of a square region in the displayed image.
+The QDisplay Graphics API Using the QDisplay mouse functions (described below) enable the "selection" of a square region in the displayed image.
 While the mouse is moving display a red square to indicate the selected region.
 When the mouse button is released re-compute the image using the bounds selected with the mouse IMPORTANT.
 The selected region should always be square, not rectangular.
 When outlining the selected region in red, adjust the mouse x, y location ot make the region square even if it is not.